YuriyLisovskiy/WebServer/README.md

 ```
 .\Path_To_Project\WebServer\bin\web_server.exe 12345
 ```
+> Note: the project is not tested completely, so, there still can be bugs.

-### Author
+## Author

 * **[Yuriy Lisovskiy](https://github.com/YuriyLisovskiy)**

+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-> Note: the project is not tested completely, so, there still can be bugs.